ajinkyamalhotra/GENKI/README.md

     * Region: `us-west-2`
     * Then use your Access Key and Secret Key as needed.
 All other defaults are fine.

+*Note:* You will likely be unable to use Windows PowerShell to deploy this code and will instead need to use just a command prompt.

 ## Usage